-The following is the standard process of resolving conflicts:
+The standard process of resolving conflicts are listed as follows:

 - To view the conflicts, click View/Merge Upgrade Results and search for records with a status of "Renamed." - 2.
 For each renamed object, you can choose one of the following options. - Option 1: Use your customized object instead of the new object.